elegant-scipy/elegant-scipy/markdown/ch3.markdown

 PVC R and L, might vanish.
 Returning to the rail lines example, suppose trains between Penn Station in New York City and Washington DC's Union Station could end up at one of 12 different platforms, *and we counted each of those as a separate train line*.
-The betweenness centrality of Grand Central would be inflated because from it you could get to Union Station platform 1, platform 2, etc. That's not necessarily very interesting.
+The betweenness centrality of Penn Station would be inflated because from it you could get to Union Station platform 1, platform 2, etc. That's not necessarily very interesting.